-This guide documents how to use the Tape Management Facility (TMF) running on the IRIX operating system.
+This user's guide documents the characteristics and capabilities of the Tape Management Facility (TMF).
+It explains the ways in which you can work with TMF and provides many examples of commonly used commands.
 It provides information on using tape formats, performing basic tape procedures, and writing C tape applications.
+It includes the following topics: